 NCH Healthcare System Brings World No. 1 in Orthopedics to Southwest Florida

-NCH Healthcare System announces collaboration with renowned Hospital for Special Surgery, bringing unparalleled orthopedic care to Southwest Florida.
+NCH Healthcare System announces partnership with Hospital for Special Surgery (HSS), bringing unparalleled orthopedic care to Naples and Southwest Florida.

-We are excited to embark on this collaboration with Hospital for Special Surgery, allowing more of our neighbors in need of any kind of orthopedic care to get it here at NCH, close to home.”NAPLES, FLORIDA, USA, October 31, 2022 /EINPresswire.com/ -- NCH Healthcare System today announced a collaboration with the renowned Hospital for Special Surgery (HSS) that will bring unparalleled orthopedic care to Naples and Southwest Florida.
+The NCH Healthcare System strives to ensure our community has access to world-class treatment, and this collaboration represents a huge step forward”NAPLES, FLORIDA, USA, November 2, 2022 /EINPresswire.com/ -- NCH Healthcare System announces a collaborative partnership with the renowned Hospital for Special Surgery (HSS), bringing unparalleled orthopedic care to Naples and Southwest Florida.
+This collaboration comes on the heels of a pending special announcement slated to be released during an upcoming press conference on Friday, November 4 at the NCH North Naples Hospital Campus about the collaboration.

 HSS is ranked no. 1 in orthopedics worldwide by Newsweek, and nationwide – for 13 consecutive years – by U.S. News & World Report.
 Founded in 1863, HSS is the world’s largest academic medical center specialized in musculoskeletal health.
 Thousands of Florida residents are among patients from more than 100 countries and all 50 states who have travelled to New York City for treatment at the HSS main campus.
 With this collaboration, HSS will work alongside NCH Healthcare System to bring leading-edge orthopedic care closer to home right here in Naples.